MikeZhang4951/catalog/README.md

 This repository contains a simple static affiliate product catalog website.

 Open `index.html` to browse recommended products.
-Individual product pages contain affiliate links and structured data to help AI bots understand the content.
+Individual product pages contain affiliate links and structured data to help search engines and chatbots understand the content.
+The home page now includes Open Graph metadata, a canonical link, and an ItemList JSON-LD block listing all products.

 Images are loaded from placeholder URLs so no binary assets are stored in the repository.